theobald-software/helpcenter.theobald-software.github.io/includes/components/selections.md

 	Do not define selections when using the update mode Delta Update, because the selections of the Init mode are automatically applied.

 {% endif %}
-{% if  page.meta.componentFolder != "odp" and page.meta.componentFolder != "deltaq"%}
+{% if  page.meta.componentFolder != "odp" and page.meta.componentFolder != "deltaq" and page.meta.componentFolder != "odata"%}

 The *Selection Screen* in the main window of the component corresponds to the input screen in SAP.